DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

-endDate? | Date | Specifies the cell's start time. today? | boolean | Indicates whether the cell's date is today. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.
+endDate? | Date | Specifies the cell's start time. today? | boolean | Indicates whether the cell's date is today. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale. groupingInfo? | Array&lt;[GroupingItem](./grouping-panel/#grouping)&gt;; | The cell's group. isLastHorizontalGroupCell? | boolean / Specifies whether the cell is the last horizontal cell in a given group.

 ### DayView.DayScaleEmptyCellProps